Kyoril/wow-pp/README.md

 # WoW++
 WoW++ is a whole new World of Warcraft core, built from the ground up.
 It features The Burning Crusade, but other expansions or classic support might be added later on.
+There is still a lot to do.

 # Get started